The Aviation Law Review: China

-Compensation for spiritual damages shall also be paid, but the amount will be subject to court decision.
+Compensation for spiritual damages shall also be paid, but the amount will be subject to a court decision.

-Thus, factors that influence the level and amount of the compensation include the severity of injury, the victim's income and the living standards where the victim lives.
+Thus, factors that influence the level and amount of compensation include the severity of injury, the victim's income and the living standards where the victim lives.

 Furthermore, for those injured or deceased victims who have paid social insurance in China (social medical insurance included), they can get compensation from China's social insurance fund, which shall be entitled to recovery from any liable third party.

-The CAAC has promulgated a series of regulations and normative documents to implement better overall management of drone operations, including the Regulations on Real-name Registration of Civil Unmanned Aerial Vehicles, Management Procedures for Trial Operation of Specific Types of UAVs (Interim), etc, in which the real-name registration system for drones has been established and training for drone operators and certification management has been carried out.
+The CAAC has promulgated a series of regulations and normative documents to implement better overall management of drone operations, including the Regulations on Real-name Registration of Civil Unmanned Aerial Vehicles, Management Procedures for Trial Operation of Specific Types of UAVs (Interim), etc., in which the real-name registration system for drones has been established and training for drone operators and certification management has been carried out.

 To provide a legislative framework for the supervision of drones, the Civil Aviation Law was amended on 29 December 2018 with the addition of Article 214, authorising the State Council and the Central Military Commission to develop dedicated regulations for drones.